 Email marketing is a digital marketing channel that has been used for many years in order to communicate, promote, and engage.
 It allows for a targeted approach to communicating with your desired audience.
 Being able to engage with customers you know are already interested in your product or services, signified by them signing up for your emails, means that you can implement your strategy with more precision.
 For example, if someone has signed up for your newsletter, it means you can focus less on increasing awareness and more on a specific call to actions (CTA) or conversions.

-A typical CTA will often involve a strategic placement on the email, whether embedded within text or perhaps using large buttons and images.
+A typical CTA in email marketing will often involve a strategic placement in the campaign, whether embedded within text or perhaps using large buttons and images.
 There is no single right way to format a CTA; it all depends on your target audience and company branding.
 Fun family friendly businesses may opt to use colourful and playful diagrams that can be interacted with, whereas businesses selling to other professionals may choose to use a more subtle approach.
 Some of the most common CTAs include “join us”, “sign up here”, “learn more”, “get in touch”, and “try for free”.

 Of course, most of these are generic examples and ones that you’ll no doubt recognise, simply because they’re often effective.
 One of the most important aspects of a CTA is the content surrounding it; including links to your website pages and social media is easy, but encouraging people to actually click is the difficult part.